- November 11, 2024

 Members: Department of Finance (DOF), Department of Trade and Industry (DTI), Department of Budget and Management (DBM), Department of Social Welfare and Development (DSWD), Department of Information and Communications Technology (DICT), National Economic and Development Authority (NEDA).

 b.
-Anti-Illegal Offshore Gambling Operations Technical Working Group: This working group will be responsible for: (i) Strengthening enforcement against all illegal POGO/IGL and other offshore gambling operators, especially those without the necessary licenses or authorization. (ii) Promoting, coordinating, and ensuring timely investigation of individuals engaged in illegal gambling activities, properly collecting evidence, and ensuring protection through appropriate law enforcement actions. (iii) Holding violators accountable through legal procedures. (iv) Initiating or accelerating deportation proceedings for foreign nationals involved in illegal offshore gambling, in accordance with relevant immigration laws and regulations. (v) Continuing monitoring of the implementation of the ban until POGO/IGL and other offshore gambling operations are fully terminated.
+Task Force on Combating Illegal Offshore Gaming Operations: This task force shall be responsible for: (i) further strengthening the crackdown on all illegal POGO/IGL and other offshore gaming operators, particularly those operating without the necessary licenses, permits, or authorizations; (ii) facilitating, coordinating, and ensuring the timely investigation of individuals engaged in illegal gaming activities, proper collection of evidence, and ensuring its protection through appropriate enforcement actions; (iii) holding violators accountable under the law and taking necessary legal actions; (iv) initiating or expediting the deportation process for foreign nationals engaged in illegal offshore gaming activities in accordance with relevant immigration laws and regulations; (v) continuously monitoring the implementation of the ban until POGO/IGL and other offshore gaming operations are completely terminated.

 The working group members will include representatives from the following agencies: